michalgrochowski/to-do/README.md

 Made using HTML5, CSS3 (Flexbox layout) and Vanilla JS.
 All graphics were made by me.

-Plans:
+Plans for future releases:
+- Make it PWA. (v1.6)
-- Make and english version (v1.5),
+- Make an english version (v1.5),
-- Add the option to remove only selected items from localStorage (in 1.4),
+- Add the option to remove only selected items from localStorage by clicking "x" button (in 1.4),
 - ~~Add saving items to localStorage (v1.3).~~
+- Minor layout fixes (someday).

 v1.3
 - Added saving your to-do items to the localStorage by clocking 'Zapisz" button,
 - You can delete all items fro localStorage by clicking "Wyczyść" button.
 Known issues/bugs:
 - in Firefox the localStorage gets reversed keys - as far as I know there is no workaround, but I'll try to find something.